 Poison Prevention Week social media guide

 National Poison Prevention Week aims to draw attention to the causes of poisoning and how to prevent them from occurring.
-This guide is to help communities and partners use social media to support and promote National Poison Prevention Week 2024!
-Who should use this guide This guide is for all community leaders and partners who use social […]
+This guide is to help communities and partners use social media to support and promote National Poison Prevention Week 2026!
+Throughout the month of March, including Poison Prevention Week, March 15 to 21, 2026, Parachute will be active […]

 Official contest rules, Canada's Safest Driver